AnoukSmet/Casa-Pedra-Nobre/README.md

 * Landing / Home Page
     The landing page is aimed to be visually attractive, with appealing images/icons that says "Welcome" by itself,
-    unconsciously engaging the user and creating curiosity to keep navigating throughout the websute.
+    unconsciously engaging the user and creating curiosity to keep navigating throughout the website.
+    On this page I want to display a sneak peek about every page, engaging the user to explore all Casa Pedra Nobre has to offer.

 * Rooms
-    Here the rooms will be displayed with some images and a description of the rooms.
+    Here the rooms will be displayed with some images and a short description of the rooms.
+    Each room will also have a detail page, providing additional information to the user about the room.
+    Here the user will see all the image at a glance instead of in a carousel.
+There will also be a call to action to go to the reservations page.
-    Below there will be some additional information which will be equal for all the rooms.
+    On the overview page of the rooms, below the rooms, there will be more information about the property.
+    This will include images from the breakfast, amenities, activities & experiences and policies.

 * Reservation page
     This section will consists of multiple step spreaded over multiple pages.